 For an SME, the best approach is to set business-wide OKRs to keep track of everything.
 Such an approach would make it easy for everyone to work towards the same objectives instead of fragmenting SME’s limited resources.

 Benefits of using OKRs for small businesses

 OKRs are a powerful motivator for organisations to achieve greater success.
 It helps build concrete missions, encourages greater employee engagement, and overall sets the pay towards the ultimate mission of the company.
 Here are some benefits of OKRs to inspire SME’s to take the leap:

 1. Alignment to corporate goals

-The alignment of an employee’s work to the goals of the department, and with affect to the company is very important.
-Sharing goals throughout the organization leads to greater transparency, so, every employee is connected and invested in the business.
+The alignment of an employee’s work to the objectives of the department, and with affect to the company is very important.
+Sharing objectives throughout the organization leads to greater transparency, so, every employee is connected and invested in the business.

 Day-to-day employee activities are aligned with company vision, and consequently, employees remain more focused on what matters most to the business.
 Companies with highly-aligned employees are over twice as likely to be top performers.

 OKRs are generally accompanied by specific timelines and are reviewed on a weekly or biweekly basis.
 Ongoing discussions keeps teams focused on progress, allows for flexibility and adapt their efforts at the right time.